tfeuerbach/track-titan-downloader/README.md

 TrackTitan doesn't provide any sort of API so this tool leverages Selenium to mock user interaction with a headless browser.
 An option to view the browser and what its doing is present.

+## Disclaimer

+**This tool is for personal, non-commercial use only.**

+In accordance with the [TrackTitan Terms and Conditions](https://www.tracktitan.io/terms-and-conditions), you are explicitly prohibited from sharing, distributing, or using for commercial purposes any car setups downloaded from their service.
+This tool is intended solely for downloading all the setups up front/in bulk for a week.

+## Features

+- Simple GUI for easy operation.
+- Login with your TrackTitan credentials or via Discord.

 ## Installation & Usage

 This application is a GUI tool and can be run from source or as an executible on both Windows and Linux/macOS.